Whitbread Golding Variety (WGV) Hop

 Purchase Whitbread Golding Variety (WGV) Hops

-Whitbread Golding Variety (WGV) hops are available to be purchased from multiple suppliers.
+Whitbread Golding Variety (WGV) hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Whitbread Golding Variety (WGV) Hops
+Origin and Geneology of the Whitbread Golding Variety (WGV) Hop

 Whitbreads Golding Variety likely has Fuggle parentage and was bred from Bates' Brewer in 1911.
 WGV is not a true Golding variety.